-The Entertainment Book offers discounts on hotels, rental cars, fine dining, fast food, shopping, attractions, museums, theater, golf and sporting events, airline and cruises.
+The Entertainment Book offers discounts on hotels, rental cars, fine dining, fast food, shopping, attractions, museums, theater, golf and sporting events, airlines, and cruises.
 Attraction discounts include Universal Studios, Legoland, Knott's Berry Farm, the Queen Mary, the LA Zoo and Catalina Express, but not Disneyland.
 Most offers are two for one or 50% off.
 Some are dollars off.
-The Entertainment Book comes with a discount card for the higher end restaurants.
+The Entertainment Book comes with a discount card for the higher-end restaurants.

 Pros and Cons of Buying an LA Entertainment Book

 - A wide variety of discounts on every kind of thing you might want

 - Inexpensive; 2 nice meals out and the book has paid for itself, 1 meal for digital

 - Additional coupons and discounts can be accessed from their website.

 - Some Hotel and Car Rental discounts are available nationally with your local card.

 - It's good 12 months Nov 1 to Nov 1, so if you travel to LA often, you can keep using it.